-1.2.3 Optional for experienced Python developers: Installing Jupyter with pip
+1.2.3 Alternative for experienced Python users: Installing Jupyter with pip pip3 install --upgrade pip

 Important: Jupyter installation requires Python 3.3 or greater, or Python 2.7.
-Older releases of IPython are available here.
+IPython 1.x, which included the parts that later became Jupyter, was the last version to support Python 3.2 and 2.6.

-We recommend Anaconda for installing Jupyter.
-Though as an existing Python user, you may wish to use Python's package manager, pip, as an alternative.
-Install the Jupyter Notebook using:
+As an existing Python user, you may wish to install Jupyter using Python's package manager, pip, instead of Anaconda.
+First, ensure that you have the latest pip; older versions may have trouble with some dependencies:

+Then install the Jupyter Notebook using: